cgroza/GraffiTE/README.md

    - `GL`: (`4_Genotyping/GraffiTE.merged.genotypes.vcf` only): [`Pangenie`] Comma-separated log10-scaled genotype likelihoods for absent, heterozygous, homozygous.
    - `KC`: (`4_Genotyping/GraffiTE.merged.genotypes.vcf` only): [`Pangenie`] Local kmer coverage.

-When using Giraffe and `vg call`, the following fields are also present:
+When using Giraffe and GraphAligner with `vg call`, the following fields are also present:
 - `AT`: Allele traversal as path in graph
 - `DP`: Total Depth
 - `AD`: Allelic depths for the ref and alt alleles in the order listed">